 - Autolyse (12:00 p.m)

-In a medium mixing bowl, add the following and mix until no dry bits remain.
-Cover the bowl and let rest for 1 hour.
+In a medium mixing bowl, mix the flour and 603 grams water (50 grams is reserved until the next step).
+Cover and let rest for 1 hour.

 Give the dough 3 sets of stretch and folds at 30-minute intervals, where the first set starts 30 minutes after the start of bulk fermentation.